 Updating Your GSA Schedule: Top 10 Most Forgotten Updates

 Managing a GSA Schedule contract is not an easy task.
 There are many moving parts, which require organization, knowledge, and upkeep.
-Part of this upkeep is making sure your contract is updated through various compliance requirements.
-In this blog I have outlined the Top 10 Most Forgotten Updates that contractors miss when managing their GSA Schedule contract.
+Part of maintaining your GSA Schedule is making sure your contract is updated through various compliance requirements.
+In this blog I have outlined the top 10 most forgotten updates that contractors miss when managing their GSA Schedule contract.

 1. SAM.gov Registration Renewal

-To make sure your SAM Registration is up-to-date, you can go to the portal on sam.gov and see when your registration ends.
+To make sure your SAM registration is up-to-date, you can go to the portal on sam.gov and see when your registration ends.
 We suggest if your company has a lot of changes to monitor and update this site at least twice a year instead of annually.
 Be careful if any company reaches out to you regarding your SAM.gov registration—SAM.gov is free to use and update.
-There have been many companies trying to scam contractors into paying for a “registration service” while pretending to be affiliated with SAM.gov.
+There have been many companies trying to scam contractors into paying for a “registration service fee” while pretending to be affiliated with SAM.gov.

 2. SIP Uploads

 Whenever a company needs to modify their GSA contract, whether it's change of address, adding a new product, or updating pricing, they must submit a formal modification via eMod for approval.
-When the modification is awarded, the company must perform a Schedule Input Program (SIP) Upload.
+When the modification is awarded, the company must perform a Schedule Input Program (SIP) upload.

-This upload updates the company’s GSA Advantage profile.
-Most companies often forget to update their GSA Advantage profile leaving them with an inaccurate and outdated profile, which could hurt their sales.
-This is why it is imperative to perform SIP Uploads for every modification awarded to your GSA contract.
+This upload updates your company’s GSA Advantage! profile.
+Most companies often forget to update their GSA Advantage! profile leaving them with an inaccurate and outdated profile, which could hurt their sales.
+This is why it is imperative to perform SIP uploads for every modification awarded to your GSA contract.
 It's important to note that SIP version 9 is now available, and contractors must download this version by December 1, 2022.
 After this date, you will no longer be able to access your catalog via older versions.
 GSA is also working on replacing SIP.
 It'll be a little while before we reach that point, but it's something to keep in mind.